PORK Primal & Sub-Primal Cuts

 Fresh Ham, Sirloin Half - Because of its bone structure, the rounded sirloin is more difficult to carve than the shank end.
 Its flavor, however, is quite good.

 Ham Steak - A ham steak is simply a slice of ham from a whole ham roast.
-While a whole ham costs less per-pound than a ham steak, we don't usually When you don’t want a whole ham, buying the smaller steak ends up being more cost-effective.
+While a whole ham costs less per-pound than a ham steak, we don't usually want a whole ham, so buying the smaller steak ends up being more cost-effective.
 Like bacon and salt pork, just a little ham can add a lot of flavor to a dish.

 The pork belly contains the most amount of fat on the hog.
 It contains the pork side ribs and pork breastbone.
 When the side ribs are removed, the retail name for the belly is side pork.
 This is the section cured and smoked to make pork side bacon.
 The side pork can also be rolled and processed to make pancetta.